-Pulse Width Modulation (PWM) dimming [3] is a common technique which adjusts screen brightness by digital encoding an analog signal to appear for a given period of time, wherein the power is either fully on or fully off.
-Essentially, the screen brightness is adjusted by regulating the on-time (T{ON}) in each cycle (T{pwm}) [35] as shown in Fig. 2.
+There are two mechanisms commonly used to control screen brightness.
+One is analog dimming [32], which adjusts screen brightness by regulating the voltage output from a DC power supply (i.e., DC dimming) (Fig. 2).
+The other is pulse width modulation (PWM) dimming [32] which adjusts screen brightness by digital encoding an analog signal to appear for a given period of time, wherein the power is either fully on or fully off.
+Essentially, the screen brightness is adjusted by regulating the on-time (T{ON}) in each cycle (T{pwm}) [33].
 Since human eyes are insensitive to changes of high frequency, we do not notice the flickering, but rather perceive a difference in brightness.
 Essentially, the screen appears brighter when the on:off ratio is larger.